mdbrnd/Quick21/README.md

 ## Overview

 Quick21 is a multiplayer web implementation of the classic Blackjack game, built with React for the frontend and Express + Socket.IO for the backend.
-This project is designed to provide a seamless, interactive, and simple experience.
+This project is designed to provide a fast and simple experience.

 ## Setup